shresnit/SQL-Projects-Beginner-/Superstore Beginner Exercises/SQL Queries_Beginners Exercises.md

 **Exercis 2** <br>
-Select ALL the records from Superstore_Orders
+Select ALL the records from Superstore_Orders <br>
-        --That are in the East Region
+        --That are in the East Region<br>
         --That has a profit value greater than 200

         SELECT *